 Variations between browsers are inevitable.
-In these situations, when deciding which browsers should offer a better experience than other browsers (i.e. which would be the closest to the original design), you must base your decision on which outcome would maximise our Browser Support Principles.
+In these situations, when deciding which browsers should offer a better experience than other browsers (in other words, which would be the closest to the original design), you must base your decision on which outcome would maximise our browser support principles.

 Pages should be developed to maximise the user experience for users of the web browser with the highest proportion of users unless this would greatly compromise our browser support principles.

 All core content must be readable and usable and navigation must work.

 Any degradation to client-side application functionality must be graceful degradation.